netbirdio/ios-client/README.md

 ### Running on Apple TV

 > **Note:** The app cannot run in the tvOS simulator.
-To test the app, a physical device running tvOS 17.0 or later needs to be paired with Xcode
+To test the app, a physical device running tvOS 17.0 or later needs to be [paired with Xcode](https://support.apple.com/en-us/101262).

 ## Other project repositories